-- A generator can have more than one CAA. - "Central" does not denote a physical location, nor does it have to be "centrally" located. - CAA(s) can be in any location of the facility. - CAA containers can be moved from one CAA to another CAA (but cannot redate)
+- A generator can have more than one CAA. - "Central" does not denote a physical location - CAA(s) can be in any location of the facility. - CAA containers can be moved from one CAA to another CAA (but cannot redate)

 Container Management Requirements SAAs vs. CAAs